wp-plugins/array-partition/readme.txt

 === array_partition ===
 Contributors: coffee2code
 Donate link: http://coffee2code.com/donate
-Tags: columns, array, partitions, coffee2code
-Requires at least: 1.2
+Tags: columns, array, partitions, layout, coffee2code Requires at least: 1.2
-Tested up to: 3.2.1
+Tested up to: 3.3
-Stable tag: 1.1.1
+Stable tag: 1.1.2
-Version: 1.1.1
+Version: 1.1.2

-Introduces function c2c_array_partition() to split an array into N number of evenly distributed partitions (useful for splitting a list into columns).
+Adds function c2c_array_partition() to split an array into N number of evenly distributed partitions (useful for splitting a list into columns).

 == Description ==

-Introduces function `c2c_array_partition()` to split an array into N number of evenly distributed partitions (useful for splitting a list into columns).
+Adds function `c2c_array_partition()` to split an array into N number of evenly distributed partitions (useful for splitting a list into columns).

 This plugin provides a PHP function to split an array into any number of sub-arrays, suitable for creating evenly distributed (vertically filled) "columns".
 Also known as "chunking" or "partitioning".

 For example:

-`$topics = array( "ant", "bear", "cat", "dog", "emu", "frog", "gnu", "hippo", "ibis", "jackal");` `print_r(c2c_array_partition($topics, 4));`
+`$topics = array( "ant", "bear", "cat", "dog", "emu", "frog", "gnu", "hippo", "ibis", "jackal" );` `print_r( c2c_array_partition( $topics, 4 ) );`

 Yields: